Who is the best travel insurance company? We show you what to look for to compare travel insurance policies so you can make the right choice.

 Insurers won’t cover you if you have to cancel your trip because of a natural disaster if you purchased your policy after the event was made public in the mass media.Do your research before you plan your next trip!

 Leaving your things lying around is asking for someone to take them.

 Be sure to use a reputable travel provider, as most insurers won't provide cover for financial collapse.

 This can be a grey area, but this is a general exclusion in most if not all travel insurance policies.

 Ignorance is not always bliss.
 Just because you thought something was covered, doesn’t mean it will be.
-Always read the PDS.
+Always read the Policy Wording.